Light Blue circle with a glowing effect.

 2

 All eligible applicants will be invited to interview during one of our Selection Days.
-This is a chance for you to meet the team, and explore a real-world problem with one of our faculty.
+This is a chance for you to meet the team, and show us that you're the right fit for LIS.

 3